Did you know that the average millionaire has about seven different income streams?

 - Video (YouTube, Vimeo, etc.)

 - Push Notifications

-The list is virtually limitless, but let's focus on these top 6 as they are the most important and accessible marketing platforms for bloggers.
+The list is virtually limitless, but let's focus on these top 6 as the most important and accessible marketing platforms for bloggers.

 Video is showing signs of being the wave of the future.
 Consider the fact that video-based content is skyrocketing in user shares:

 According to Cisco, videos on the Internet will account for more than 80% of all consumer internet traffic by 2020.
-And, over 100 million hours of video is watched on Facebook every single day.
-And, that statistic was gathered back in 2016.
+And, over 100 million hours of video are watched on Facebook every single day.
+And that statistic was gathered back in 2016.

-After all, it is no surprise that YouTube is the second largest search engine in the world, and has been for a number of years.
+After all, it is no surprise that YouTube is the second largest search engine globally and has been for several years.

 The easiest way to start incorporating video content into your blog is to sign up for a YouTube account and start uploading videos that accompany your content.